What is Hepatitis B?

 Looking after others

-If you are diagnosed with hepatitis B you will need to inform close family members, such as your partner or children, so that they can consult a doctor to be tested and vaccinated against the virus.
+You will need to inform close family members, such as your partner or children, so that they can consult a doctor to be tested and vaccinated against the virus.
+In most cases you should inform your parents, and any brothers or sisters so that they can be also be tested as it is common for other family members to also have the infection.

 If you are having any other medical treatment, visiting the dentist, having a tattoo, body piercing or acupuncture; you must let the practitioner know that you have hepatitis B so they can take precautions to protect themselves and others.